top of page

 EARLY CHURCH BELIEFS.

 Some may claim that the early church from the death of Christ to 325 AD. believed in the Trinity Doctrine, and it was only explained by the Catholic Church.
 Many times, I ask how can 3 =1.
-The answer is usually, well, no man can understand this.
-My answer is, "That is not correct, the Catholic Church has creeds and a Catechism that explains it perfectly."
-Jesus, nor the disciples, explained it, but the Athanasian Creed alone has 42 points explaining the Trinity Doctrine.
+The answer is usually; "well, no man can understand this."
+My answer is; that is not correct, the Catholic Church has creeds and a Catechism that explains it perfectly."
+Neither Jesus, nor the disciples, explained a triune God, but the Athanasian Creed alone has 42 points explaining the Trinity Doctrine.
 Since Jesus denied he is God, and the Trinity Doctrine is explained nowhere in the Bible, we need to examine how this doctrine came into being.
 The claim that early church leaders believed the Catholic Trinity Doctrine is just incorrect.
 A triune Godhead consisting of 3 equal beings was simply not a part of the early Christian church.
 Let's take a look:

 1. APOSTLES CREED - The first belief statement of the Apostles (according to the Catholic Church) is the Apostles Creed.
 No mention of a triune God exists here.
 (See copy of creeds below.)